EXECUTIVE BOARD

 numerous academic papers at major international conferences in

 Asia, Australia, Europe and in the USA.
-Dr Wardak speaks, reads
+Professor Wardak speaks, reads

 and writes in Pashto, Dari/ Persian, Arabic and English